pyrogram/pyrogram/docs/source/start/BasicUsage.rst

 Simple API Access
 -----------------

-The easiest way to interact with the Telegram API is via the :class:`Client <pyrogram.Client>` class, which exposes bot-like_ methods.
-The purpose of this Client class is to make it even simpler to work with the API by abstracting the raw functions listed in the schema.
+The easiest way to interact with the Telegram API is via the :class:`Client <pyrogram.Client>` class, which exposes bot-like_ methods:

-The result is a much cleaner interface that allows you to:

 -   Get information about the authorized user:

     .. code-block:: python

-        print(client.get_me())
+        print(app.get_me())

 -   Send a message to yourself (Saved Messages):

     .. code-block:: python

-        client.send_message("me", "Hi there!
+        app.send_message("me", "Hi there!
 I'm using Pyrogram")

--   Upload a photo (with caption):
+-   Upload a new photo (with caption):

     .. code-block:: python

-        client.send_photo("me", "/home/dan/perla.jpg", "Cute!")
+        app.send_photo("me", "/home/dan/perla.jpg", "Cute!")

-.. seealso:: For a complete list of the available methods have a look at the :class:`Client <pyrogram.Client>` class.
+.. seealso:: For a complete list of the available methods and an exhaustive description for each of them, have a look
+    at the :class:`Client <pyrogram.Client>` class.

 .. _using-raw-functions: